 - Administrative Hearing Officer will ask questions of the parties and witnesses;

 - Parties will be given the opportunity for live cross-examination after Administrative Hearing Officer conducts its initial round of questioning.
 During the parties’ cross-examination, Administrative Hearing Officer will have the authority to pause cross-examination at any time for the purposes of asking the Administrative Hearing Officer’s own follow up questions; and any time necessary in order to enforce the established rules of decorum.

 - Should a party or the party’s advisor choose not to cross-examine a party or witness, the party shall affirmatively waive cross-examination through a written or oral statement to the Administrative Hearing Officer.
 A party’s waiver of cross-examination does not eliminate the ability of the Administrative Hearing Officer to use statements made by party or witness that was not cross examined.

 C) PARTICIPANTS IN THE LIVE HEARING

 Live hearings are not public.
-The College reserves the right to have counsel of its choice present at the hearing.
+The University reserves the right to have counsel of its choice present at the hearing.
 The following individuals permitted to participate in the hearing are: